gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 packages does not have internet access, and building a Rust project typically involves downloading dependencies.
 To get around this, the source tarball refered to in the opam package's manifest must already include all the Rust code needed to build the project.
-Setting this up is easy - run `cargo vendor` in the Rust project to create a `vendor` directory containing the code for all the project's dependencies.
+Setting this up is a single step - run `cargo vendor` in the Rust project to create a `vendor` directory containing the code for all the project's dependencies.
 The command also prints some instructions for building with the vendored code: